william-santini/WiSSkHy/README.md

 ## Database structure
-The WiSSkHy database is based on the **Datastream concept**.
-Discrete (punctual, or spot) measurements are also treated as time series, since each measurement is associated with a date.
+The WiSSkHy database is structured around the **Datastream concept**, as formalized by the [OGC SensorThings API](https://docs.ogc.org/is/18-088/18-088.html).
+Discrete measurements (punctual or spot samples) are also handled as datastreams, since each measurement is associated with a date.

 > [!Important]
 >A datastream is defined as the combination of a **parameter** (Observed Property), a **temporal record** and a **sensor** (origin):